Firefly: a browser-based interactive 3D data visualization tool for millions of data points: Use cases and key features

 \subsection{Collaborative tool for sharing results with peers}

-In this category of use we envision the following scenarios: 1) a researcher communicating with a collaborator live via videoconferencing software and 2) a researcher sharing the results of a recent paper on a stand-alone website.
+In this section we discuss the following features: \begin{itemize} \item mirroring a view between two computers \item preset startup settings files for specific views \item exporting standalone Firefly instances \end{itemize} In this category of use we envision the following scenarios: 1) a researcher communicating with a collaborator live via videoconferencing software and 2) a researcher sharing the results of a recent paper on a stand-alone website.

 In scenario 1), a researcher can set up Firefly using the \code{--method=flask} command line argument as above.
 At this point the researcher could simply share their screen via Zoom in order to illustrate their point using Firefly.
 However, this can often introduce latency which can be frustrating and, in the worst cases, actively confusing if the framerate is exceptionally low.
-Instead, if the researcher sets up their router to allow incoming connections through the port Firefly is served on, this would allow their collaborator to access their Firefly session by visiting the corresponding \code{<ip-address>:<port>/stream} entry point; The rasterized view from the researcher's Firefly session would then be streamed to their collaborator.
+Instead, if the researcher sets up their router to allow incoming connections through the port Firefly is served on, this would allow their collaborator to access their Firefly session by visiting the corresponding \code{<ip-address>:<port>/viewer} entry point; The view from the researcher's Firefly session would then be \textbf{mirrored} and rendered on their collaborator's computer.

 In scenario 2), a researcher desires to create a Firefly visualization that they can provide as supplemental data to a publication that readers can freely access asynchronously.
 To do so, the researcher can first create their Firefly visualization locally.
-They can optionally use Firefly to generate a start-up settings file that will initialize the view at start-up to an exact position and with applied filters and colormap.
+They can optionally use Firefly to generate a \textbf{start-up settings file} that will initialize the view at start-up to an exact position and with applied filters and colormap.
 This process can be repeated with different datasets, e.g., separated in time, in order to create a multi-dataset visualization.
-We provide easy-to-use functions in Firefly's PDPP that can create a new directory containing only the necessary Firefly source files and data that is ready to be uploaded to a personal web server, or to copy this local Firefly visualization to GitHub Pages (a free web-hosting service provided by GitHub).
+We provide easy-to-use functions in Firefly's PDPP that can \textbf{export standalone Firefly instances}.
+To export a Firefly instance the PDPP creates a new directory containing only the necessary Firefly source files and data that is ready to be uploaded to a personal web server, or to copy this local Firefly visualization to GitHub Pages (a free web-hosting service provided by GitHub).

 Once the visualization is hosted online, the researcher can include the url in their publication and on their own personal website to direct readers to the interactive visualization where they can learn more about the research in an engaging and unique way.